NextCenturyCorporation/AIDA-Interchange-Format/README.md

       encode these coref decisions in the way they would be encoded in AIDA if there were any uncertainty so that users can test these data structures.

+There are sample shatter and single KB param files under `sample_params/translate.*`

+# `maxConfidence`

+There is an example program showing how to consume AIF data in `edu.isi.gaia.MaxConfidenceEstimator`.

+# Contact

+AIF was designed by Ryan Gabbard (gabbard@isi.edu) and Pedro Szekely (pszekeley@isi.edu) of USC ISI.
+Gabbard also wrote the initial implementations of the associated tools.
+The tools are now maintained by Eddie Curley (eddie.curley@nextcentury.com) and Clark Dorman (clark.dorman@nextcentury.com) of Next Century.

 # Legal Stuff